fkautz/zt.dev/content/posts/gvisor-shared-base-experiments.md

 }
 ```

-The restore side overlays the base before any delta is applied, which makes the rest fall
+The restore side overlays the base before any delta is applied.
+Delta writes then go
-out for free: delta writes go through the mapping and copy-on-write the overlay, on both
+through the mapping and copy-on-write the overlay, on both the synchronous path and
-the synchronous path and gVisor's async page loader:
+gVisor's async page loader:

 ```go
 // GVISOR-3 (B1/F8): overlay [0, SharedBaseBytes) of the restore mapping